Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/configuring-https-redirect.md

     }
     ```

-Kong correctly serves the request only on HTTPS protocol and redirects the user if plaint-text HTTP protocol is used.
+Kong correctly serves the request only on HTTPS protocol and redirects the user if the HTTP protocol is used.
 The `-k` flag in cURL skips certificate validation as the certificate served by Kong is a self-signed one.
 If you are serving this traffic through a domain that you control and have configured TLS properties for it, then the flag won't
 be necessary.

 If you have a domain that you control but don't have TLS/SSL certificates